bkhalaf/bkhalaf/README.md

 ### Salam there 👋

-Aspiring Senior Data Engineer, recently certified in AWS Cloud & Airflow DAGs Authoring and a strong command of end-to-end Data Engineering and AIOps pipelines.
+Aspiring Lead Data Engineer, recently certified in AWS Cloud & Airflow DAGs Authoring and a strong command of end-to-end Data Engineering and AIOps pipelines.

 - 🌱 I’m focusing on **Agentic AI & AI apps infrastructure**.